 This is a 6-month SIA post based at the eastern hospitals within UHS NHS Foundation Trust.
-The training objectives are taken the 2021 curriculum learning syllabus: stage 3 special interest areas (Anaesthesia for Patients with Complex Airway).
+The Royal Sussex County Hospital is the major trauma centre for the Sussex trauma network, regional vascular centre, as well as undertaking major cancer surgery.
+Cardiac surgery and Paediatric (at the Royal Alexandra Children's Hospital) are also provided.
+Princes Royal Hospital provides day case ENT and maxillo-facial surgery, in addition to the usual surgical specialities.
+Both sites have obstetric units.
+The training objectives are taken from the 2021 curriculum learning syllabus: stage 3 special interest areas (Anaesthesia for Patients with Complex Airway).